JPC-AV/video_qc_jpc_av/developer_docs/gui-documentation.md

 # Dependency Manager

-The Dependency Manager system provides a robust mechanism for checking external CLI tool dependencies required by the AV Spex application.
+The Dependency Manager system provides a mechanism for checking external CLI tool dependencies required by the AV Spex application.
 It offers both GUI and CLI checking modes, with detailed feedback about missing dependencies and installation guidance for users.

 ## Architecture